sharpedavid/sharpedavid.github.io/README.md

-I know how to make a website.
+I know? how? to make a website.